-Dealings should be disclosed in writing to all offerors and the offeree company.
-At the same time dealings should be disclosed in electronic form to the Executive and the Stock Exchange (Listing Division), and to the relevant financial adviser, who will be responsible for distribution to the press.
+Dealings should be disclosed in writing to all offerors and the offeree company or their respective financial advisers.
+At the same time all such dealings should be disclosed in electronic form to the Executive and, in respect of relevant dealings in listed securities, also to the Stock Exchange (Listing Division).
 The Executive will arrange for the posting of the disclosure on the SFC's website.
-The required press distribution list will be that published by the SFC and available on its website.

 Persons proposing to engage in dealings should also acquaint themselves with the disclosure requirements of Part XV of the Securities and Futures Ordinance (Cap.
 571).